-- a) Does this acquisition resolve a larger resource conflict?
-If yes, explain. - b) If the proposal involves acquisition of land that will not be improved until a later date, why is immediate Acquisition necessary? - c) Indicate how many parties will be involved in the transaction, what their roles are and whether any party other than the Applicant owns an option to buy the real property in question.
+- a) Does this Acquisition resolve a larger resource conflict?
+If yes, explain. - b) If the Project involves Acquisition of land that will not be improved until a later date, why is immediate Acquisition necessary? - c) Indicate how many parties will be involved in the transaction, what their roles are and whether any party other than the Applicant owns an option to buy the real property in question.